Treeki/SplashHack/README.md

 SplashHack supplies replacement OpenSSL DLL files which serve two purposes: simulating the functions that the game expects to load from its ancient version, **and** patching other parts of the game as soon as it launches.

+You'll also probably want to use _SplashDecrypt_ to turn `Splash.bin` into an EXE file that you can run, without needing to go through the broken launcher.

 ---

 ## How To Build